cherryyypham/PDP-UI-SDV-Volume/README.md

 ### Design Subversion

-This implementation weaponizes that expectation by introducing time, unpredictability, and physical engagement where users anticipate none.
+This implementation weaponizes that expectation by introducing time constraints, unpredictability, and physical engagement where users anticipate none.
 The familiar volume slider becomes an adversarial mini-game that actively resists completion.
-The "gravity" mechanic forces continuous clicking rather than a single action, transforming a passive gesture into active work.
-The marker's movement introduces uncertainty where users expect stability, and its dramatic jump near completion is a deliberate bait-and-switch that exploits the user's growing confidence.
-By requiring 5 full seconds of sustained alignment (plus the additional 3-second challenge after the jump), the design stretches what should be a fraction-of-a-second interaction into a protracted struggle.
-The cruelest aspect is that the interface looks conventional—users don't realize they're entering a game until they're already playing, and by then, they're committed to winning rather than simply adjusting their volume.
+The design stretches what should be a fraction-of-a-second interaction into a protracted struggle.

 ## Credits

-- Inspired by the fishing mechanic from Stardew Valley by ConcernedApe
+- Inspired by the fishing mechanic from [Stardew Valley](https://www.stardewvalley.net/) by ConcernedApe
-- Created as a final lab assignment exploring subversive UI design
+- Concept based on [r/badUIbattles](https://www.reddit.com/r/badUIbattles/) community designs
-- Concept based on r/badUIbattles community designs
+- Project Tree was generated by [Project Tree Generator](https://woochanleee.github.io/project-tree-generator)